-A society will be able to change and come to full development, when its citizens have access to qualitatively good education.
-To reach this, a country must be able to integrate all educational related factors and aspects into one education policy.
+A society will be able to change and come to full development when its citizens have access to qualitatively good education.
+To ensure access to quality education, a country must be able to integrate all educational related factors and aspects into one education policy.
 After many brave reforms, Ghana’s education system still has the rote based ‘chalk-and-talk’ method, especially in under-resourced communities.
 A2017/2018 report by the EMIS Department of Ministry of Education states, “…There are not enough learning materials, and Classrooms are often overcrowded with class size reaching up to 60.”

-- Local governance: Board and Management consist of Ghanaians
+- Local governance: Our Board and Management consist of Ghanaians.

-- Local products: ALMs fitting within the Ghanaian context
+- Local products: Our ALMs fit within the Ghanaian educational context.

-1995 – The AMO Programme was founded by a Dutch couple who worked and lived in Ghana and situated in Abetifi-Kwahu.
+1995 – AMO Programme was founded at Kwahu-Abetifi by a Dutch couple who worked and lived in Ghana.

 2003 – AMO Programme became an independent local NGO.
-As any other, at that time AMO Programme had its own challenges, struggles and successes like every starting business.
+As any other, at that time AMO Programme had its own challenges, struggles and successes.
 The Board of Governors succeeded and established AMO Programme as a leading factor within education.

-2006 – A Dutch committee who supported AMO in this challenge became the ABaCus Foundation.
+2006 – A Dutch committee that supported AMO in this challenge would later be known as ABaCus Foundation.
 In the years 2006 and 2007 AMO Programme had several projects concerning implementing Active Learning Materials (ALMs) in Ghanaian primary education, supported by some donors.
 Besides this, a few woodworking machines for the workshop were purchased.
-These projects made AMO flourish for a while.
+These projects made AMO flourish.

 2009 – A steady progress was made towards some sustainability.

-2011 – AMO Model School Project was initiated, giving a positive boost: throughout Ghana, AMO Model Schools were started in every region to give sight to the ideas of AMO Programme in the whole country.
+2011 – AMO Model School Project was initiated.
+Throughout Ghana, AMO Model Schools were started in every region to give sight to the vision of AMO Programme in the whole country.

-2012 – 2015 Coordination was done by Hopespring Foundation, situated in Accra.
+2012 – Coordination was done by Hopespring Foundation in Accra.

 2014 – AMO Programme got funding to build a new Workshop.